 The last day of the year has come round fast!
 It’s been a whirlwind of a year to say least.
 For me, it has been a year of changes and transformation.
 As already mentioned in my last post, I had some big changes within my professional field.
-Having moved into a full-time role as culinary manager meant I had to give up being a therapist and coach.
-It wasn’t an easy decision to take, but so far has been the best one I have taken since I finished my studies.
+Having moved into a full-time role as culinary manager meant I had to cut down on working as a therapist and coach.
+It wasn’t an easy decision to take, but since it is only temporary I am enjoying the time.
 It also meant I had to cut back on blogging and writing, which I want to start doing more again in the new year.
 I also want to expand my horizon on the culinary and creative front, so I am excited to see what the near year will bring.
 I created this recipe for Love East Magazine, so some of you may already know it.
 But since a blog also is a journal, I am publishing it here too.
 This way no one misses out.
 This simple, but delicious and nutritious Mexican black bean soup can be prepared in advance and even tastes better the next day.

 I did quite a bit of research and found that there are many variations of this recipe.
 What I learned was, that the trick lies in the sofrito and the spices being used.
 There are various combinations of spices, so if you feel you are missing some oregano or anything else you usually like in your black bean soup, please feel free to add it.
 I even made a burrito style one, as my first version, which was pretty yummy.
 However, using smoked paprika did not work for me too much, as I wanted a more traditional soup.
 A burrito dish will follow soon though as it was too good, not to share.